siberianfox/g2wiki/Block-Annealing-(Kompressor).md

     - Recalculate the b0 unit vector

 ###Notes and Discussion
-- Annealing the block resets the endpoint of the annealed line - i.e. washes out the previous endpoint
-   - This will change the unit vector of the B0 block.
-   - In order to keep the "error cylinder" from drifting the initial unit vector is preserved and used to set the mid-line of subsequent new blocks
+Annealing the block resets the endpoint of the annealed line - i.e. washes out the previous endpoint.
+This will change the unit vector of the b0 block.
+In order to keep the "error cylinder" from drifting the initial unit vector is preserved and used to set the mid-line of subsequent new blocks.